ansible/ansible/rst/modules.rst

 file
 ````

-Sets attributes of files and directories, or removes files/directories.
-All parameters available
+Sets attributes of files, symlinks, and directories, or removes files/symlinks/directories.
-to the file module are also available when running the `copy` or `template` modules.
+All parameters available to the file module are also available when running the `copy` or
+`template` modules.

 *dest*: